-Ask yourself: To whom is our service designed for and who do we strive to serve well?
+Ask yourself: To whom is our service designed for?
+Who do we strive to serve well?

-If we try to serve everyone, we will likely serve everyone mediocre.
-But if we choose to want to serve a very specific target group really well, we must at the same time choose that we can’t serve those who are outside that target group well.
+If you try to serve everyone, you’ll likely serve everyone mediocre.
+But if you choose to serve a very specific target group really well, you must at the same time realize that you can’t serve well those outside of the ICP.

 The essential difference between the approaches will be the diagnosis of the root causes of the poor customer experience.
 Is the root cause more likely to be in the focus of customer acquisition, or in the processes themselves?

-Or perhaps it would be better said that the key difference between the different approaches is the way in which the customer experience is believed to be develop most effectively.
-By focusing on customer acquisition or developing a customer experience?
+The key difference between the different approaches is the way in which the customer experience is believed to be developed most effectively.
+It can be by focusing on customer acquisition or by developing the overall customer experience.

 Whether you experience the benefits of the data collected most concretely in the development of processes or customer acquisition, we believe the easiest wins can be achieved by leveraging your satisfied customers in your company’s customer acquisition.
 This does not rule out the possibility that the feedback data itself would otherwise be valuable, but you will certainly get faster results by leveraging your satisfied customers.